Try it free

 • Processed according to your pipeline configuration.

-This article explains how to create forwarding configurations, choose to forward unprocessed or processed logs, and apply additional filtering to control which data is forwarded.
+This article explains how to create forwarding configurations, choose to forward unprocessed or processed records, and apply additional filtering to control which data is forwarded.

 This article is for application owners integrating Dynatrace OpenPipeline processing and storage with company compliance standards and an established cloud‑storage strategy.